Knowing how to conquer fear is crucial when you want to live switched-on.

 Positive inner dialogue can be quite tricky to master, as negative internal conversations can be deeply rooted.
 And self-talk also can feel strange and almost pathological, at first, but it works.
 Just start by observing your thoughts and intercept with positive statements.
 “I got this.
 Feeling good and having fun.”

-Especially talking to yourself in the third person is convincing as this produces a more sound effect, “Poyel will not give in he has finished his mission, and all are excellent.”
+Especially talking to yourself in the third person is convincing as this produces a more sound effect, “Poyel will not give in until he has finished his mission, and all are excellent.”
 Try it.
 You will be amazed at what happens to your fear over time.

 Create Your Reality With the Power of Visualizations